 If a student finds a course or program at another recognized institution which appears to match the content of a course that needs to be made up, it can be proposed to the program director before enrolling, to see if credit would be given.
 If approved, the student can enroll in the course/program and submit the completion paperwork to the program director for credit.
-Please see Transfer of Course Hours from Previous Education for more details.
-There is no charge for the student to receive transfer credit.
-Note: Transfer credits are an option only for missed course work, not for missed sessions.
+There is no charge for the student to receive this "transfer" credit.
+Note: Such transfer credits are an option only for missed coursework, not for missed sessions.